 We offer Master’s degrees in over 80 academic and professional fields.
 Program lengths range from one to three years.
 You can expect to take coursework in your field.
-Most master’s students complete a comprehensive examination that may take the form of an exam, paper or project.
+Most master’s students complete a capstone that may take the form of an exam, paper or project.
 Some students will assemble a Master’s Committee chosen from faculty in order to write a thesis paper.
 Here are the primary UCLA-wide steps.
 Details do vary by program.

 You can expect to complete at least nine courses (36 units) for a master’s degree.
 Depending on your field, you may take significantly more courses chosen by your program or electives.
 You’ll take courses with a wide variety of faculty and make lasting friendships with your cohort.
 In addition to being assigned a Student Affairs Officer from your program, you’ll also either be assigned, or mutually choose your Faculty Advisor.
 To keep on track, a graduate student must meet the requirements for your specific program.

 We’ve assembled all UCLA-wide forms that may be useful to a graduate student on a Master’s track in one place: Forms for UCLA Master’s Students.
 Your specific program may provide additional forms for your use.
 Here are some of the most common.

 - Nomination of Master’s Committee

 - Leave of Absence

 - In Absentia

 - Filing Fee